cucumber-attic/cucumber-engine/docs/commands/start.md

         // tag expression for what scenarios this hook should run on "tagExpression": "",

-        // uri / line for where the hook was defined (optional) "uri": "",
+        // uri (absolute path) / line for where the hook was defined "uri": "",
         "line": ""
       }